b14team3/B14_Project/README.md

   - The backend processes images using OpenCV and the Canny Algorithm to detect and measure lesion dimensions.
   - Dimensional data is displayed on the UI, offering users insights into the extent of the condition.

----

 ### **Milestone 4: Integration of Voting Ensemble Model and Final Implementation**
 1. **Model Training and Deployment**
-   - **Voting Ensemble Model**: Combines Random Forest, SVM, and Logistic Regression, achieving 80% accuracy in skin condition classification.
+   - **Voting Ensemble Model**: Combines Random Forest, SVM, and XGBoost, achieving 80% accuracy in skin condition classification.
    - **Backend Integration**: Links the model with OpenCV for feature extraction and classification.

 2. **Real-Time Functionality**